If you made any changes in Pure these will be visible here soon.

 Biography

-I am a cultural and political geographer whose work brings together research on energy, materialities, urban governance, and infrastructures to conceptualise the political significance of circulations for the organisation of everyday life.
+I am a political geographer whose work brings together research on energy, materialities, urban governance, and infrastructures to conceptualise the political significance of circulations and circulatory infrastructures for the organisation of everyday life.
 I am especially interested in the opportunities and challenges for governance that gaseous materials present in the 21st century.
 More information on these themes can be found below.

 In May 2020, I joined Northumbria University’s Department of Geography and Environmental Science as a Lecturer in Human Geography.
-Prior to this, I held research and teaching fellow positions at Lancaster University, the University of York, and the University of Tuebingen (Germany).
+Prior to this, I held research and teaching fellow positions in the sociology department at Lancaster University, the business school at the University of York, and in the institute for political science at the University of Tübingen (Germany).
 I completed my PhD in Human Geography at Durham University in 2017.

 Research interests

-I explore how different kinds of global/local flows variously relate to questions of security, risk and resilience.
-I am particularly concerned with the processes and technologies through which circulations become rendered known, politicisable and governable.
+A key theme in my research is exploring how different kinds of global/local flows variously relate to questions of security, risk, and resilience.
+I am particularly concerned with the processes and technologies through which circulations become rendered known, politicisable, and governable.

-Gases of different kinds are behind some of today's most urgent political challenges.
-Successfully governing them has consequently become a 21st century imperative, requiring interventions at scales ranging from the domestic to the urban, regional and planetary.
-My work traces these challenges and opportunities for intervention.
+Gases and other atmospheric bodies present unique challenges for contemporary governance and are responsible for some of today's most urgent political issues.
+Successfully governing them has become a 21st century imperative, requiring interventions at scales ranging from the domestic to the urban, regional, and planetary.
+Tracing these challenges and identifying opportunities for intervention is further explored through my work.

 My research investigates alternative ways of living with nonhumans in the Anthropocene, examining the ethics of more-than-human relations in the context of unfolding ecological crises.